-Ambulatory Infusion Centers Market Opportunities in Oncology and Rheumatology
+Ambulatory Infusion Centers Market Size, Share and Trends 2025 to 2034

 List of Contents

-The global ambulatory infusion centers market size was estimated at USD 45.76 billion in 2024 and is predicted to increase from USD 50.63 billion in 2025 to approximately USD 126.27 billion by 2034, expanding at a CAGR of 10.69% from 2025 to 2034.
+The global ambulatory infusion centers market size is accounted at USD 50.63 billion in 2025 and predicted to increase from USD 56.03 billion in 2026 to approximately USD 126.27 billion by 2034, expanding at a CAGR of 10.69% from 2025 to 2034.
 The ambulatory infusion centers market is experiencing robust growth due to the increasing number of cases of chronic diseases, such as diabetes, cancer, and autoimmune diseases.
 The rising demand for outpatient services due to the increased healthcare costs further contributes to market growth.

 Ambulatory Infusion Centers Market Size 2025 to 2034